 Thank you for your visit!
-I am currently an Assistant Professor at ASU’s CS department in the School of Computing, Informatics, and Decision Systems Engineering (CIDSE) where I direct the REACT Lab (Robotics, Embedded Autonomy, and Communication Theory Lab).
-Previously, I was a Research Scientist in the Computer Science and Artificial Intelligence Lab (CSAIL) at MIT.
+I am currently an Assistant Professor at Arizona State University (ASU) in the CS department of the School of Computing, Informatics, and Decision Systems Engineering (CIDSE) where I direct the REACT Lab (Robotics, Embedded Autonomy, and Communication Theory Lab).
+Previously, I was in the Computer Science and Artificial Intelligence Lab (CSAIL) at MIT.
 My goal is to develop and use technologies for improving robot-robot and human-robot teamwork.
 The key to effective teamwork is communication.
 So my research looks at ways that use wireless signals to improve communication in multi-robot teams and most recently, brain signals to improve communication in human-robot teams.
 I’m interested in applications of my technologies to positioning systems indoors, human-robot collaboration, and making robot-robot teams robust and secure against cybersecurity threats.

 One of my current efforts is on developing an indoor positioning technology that uses Wi-Fi to provide accurate (sub-meter) position estimates of devices indoors.
 We believe that this could have an impact on healthcare, university campuses, and transportation where we can start to re-define the indoor space.
 Think of the ability to do a “Google search” for physical objects.